swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     wc all_data

 Every character in the file takes up one byte of disk space.
-Thus, the size of the file in bytes should also be 10449.
+Thus, the size of the file in bytes should also be 10449 (Windows: 11098).
 Let's confirm this:

     ls -l all_data